-Wiring Two Outside Motion Lights to One Switch
+Wiring Two Outside Motion Lights to One Light Switch

 How to Wire Two Outside Motion Security Light Fixtures: The Most Common Wiring Connections for Two Outdoor Light Fixture.